vantamtran10/lexAndYacc/README.md

 # lexAndYacc
-Use lex and yacc to construct a parser for the arithmetic expressions with respect to the grammar
+- Use lex and yacc to construct a parser for the arithmetic expressions with respect to the grammar.
+- Use NTLR(antlr.org)